Jon Rahm rallies to win the Masters as Spanish stars align - KESQ

 Koepka went 22 consecutive holes Sunday without a birdie — from the par-5 eighth hole in the morning of the third round until the par-5 13th in final round.
 By then, he was three shots behind and Rahm all but sealed it with his next shot.

-He hit a low cut around a tree from right of the 14th fairway and it caught a slope just right on the 14th green and fed down to 3 feet for a birdie.
+He hit a low cut with an 8-iron from 141 yards around a tree from right of the 14th fairway, and it caught a slope on the green at just the right spot to feed down to 3 feet for birdie.
 When Koepka three-putted for bogey, it was a matter of finishing.

-Rahm hooked his tee shot into the trees on the final hole and didn’t reach the fairway.
-No matter.
-He played up the fairway, hit wedge to 3 feet and tapped in for the victory.

 The leaderboard was littered with major champions and a tinge of Saudi-funded LIV Golf.
 Mickelson and Koepka both are part of the rival circuit.
 Former Masters champion Patrick Reed, another player who defected to LIV, closed with a 68 and tied for fourth with Jordan Spieth (66) and Russell Henley.